Something of the night about him: Contemporary reactions

 Widdecombe's colleagues had other interpretations.
 To Emily Blatch, it indicated that Howard's character was "not as it seems".
 Oppenheim admired the "well-crafted" soundbite, saying she "carried it off brilliantly.
 She turned herself from being a fringe middle-ranking politician, whom no one had very much time for and who was considered a right-wing weirdo, into being a chat show character, with something to her."
 Howard's response was to go "hopping mad".

-Conservative MP Jerry Hayes suggested that Widdecombe's phrase "struck a chord" with the public; he also wrote approvingly of the subsequent sketch by impressionist Rory Bremner, in which the latter compared Howard to Dracula.
+Conservative MP Jerry Hayes suggested that Widdecombe's phrase "struck a chord" with the public.
+He also wrote approvingly of the subsequent sketch by impressionist Rory Bremner, in which Bremner compared Howard to Dracula.
 Labour MP Chris Mullin wrote in his diary that Widdecombe "put the boot into Howard ... skilfully and with uncharacteristic humour".
-He also believed however that it was not the knock-out punch it was intended to be, and that "she has inflicted as much damage on herself as on him.
+He also believed that it was not the knock-out punch it was intended to be, and that "she has inflicted as much damage on herself as on him.
 And he, unlike her, will live to fight another day."

-Jack Straw believed Widdecombe's "eight words was all it took to place her victim in a political coma from which it took six years to recover", while the columnist William Safire compared it to the albatross.
+Jack Straw believed Widdecombe's "eight words was all it took to place her victim in a political coma from which it took six years to recover".
+The columnist William Safire compared it to the albatross.
 Straw's Senior Policy adviser and speech writer at the time, Norman Warner, felt that "there was something odd about a pro-hanging, anti-abortion, anti-divorce, anti-feminist and no sex before marriage protagonist becoming a heroine of the liberal press".